JMS logo

 • September 2018

-Finished the production of Ono Plant.
+Discontinued production at the Ono Plant.

 • January 2019

-Completed the liquidation of Ono Co., Ltd.
+Liquidated Ono Co., Ltd.

 • 2020~